More articles Saturday 23 August 2014 7:30pm

-The winners of the £10,000 prizes were announced this evening (Saturday, 23 August) by broadcaster Sally Magnusson at the Edinburgh International Book Festival.
+The winners of the £10,000 prizes were announced this evening by broadcaster Sally Magnusson during a special event at the Edinburgh International Book Festival.

 The James Tait Black Prizes are distinctive in the way that they are judged.
 Each year more than 400 novels are read by academics and postgraduate students who nominate books for the shortlist.

 Chairman of the James Tait Black Prize for fiction Dr Lee Spinks of the University of Edinburgh said: ‘In Harvest, Jim Crace presents a spellbinding lyrical reflection upon the nature of cultural inheritance and the obligations and responsibilities of community in a changing and uncertain world.
 It is a novel fit to be ranked among his very best, which means that it can be considered one of the distinctive achievements of contemporary literature in English.’

 Biography judge Professor Jonathan Wild of the University of Edinburgh said: ‘Hermione Lee's biography of Penelope Fitzgerald provides a masterclass in writing of this type.
 It's the perfect marriage of an excellent subject and a biographer working at the very top of her game.’